Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 In all other respects, the information under section 1. g. applies.

-The responsible party for data processing is the respective ESCHE company named as the responsible party in the publication.
-If no other responsible party is named in the publication, the responsible party for data processing is:
+The controller is the respective ESCHE company named as the controller in the publication.
+If no other controller is named in the publication, the controller is:

 ESCHE SCHÜMANN COMMICHAU